How to use xPack Ninja Build

 .
 When

-published as a npm package, the version gets
+published as an npm package, the version receives

 a fifth number,